peaster/brightspot-vagrant-aws/README.md

 ## Current Limitations / Caveats
 - Instances brought down will probably throw a 500 error when brought back up.
 This happens when Tomcat starts before MySQL.
 If this happens, run `sudo service brightspot restart` on the instance.
+- After an instance is brought down, it will be assigned a new public IP address when brought back up
 - Debugger is not available.
 Looking into fixing this functionality
 - This tool should not be used in place of Beam/Gyro for deployment of lower and upper environments.
 It should only be used for personal development instances